Marriage counseling advice -- how to choose the right therapist

 - A therapist should actively teach you skills and techniques for a healthy marriage and not expect you to have all the answers.
 It’s great when you’re given the chance to search inside yourself and discover answers on your own.
 At the same time, if we all knew how to do that, there would be no need for marriage help!
 The goal in counseling is to get the tools you need to progress forward on your own, and your therapist should be a coach helping you ever step of the way.

 For many of couples, skills are really what they need most from couples counseling.
 Power of Two Online is your #1 resource for learning the secrets to a strong and loving marriages, and it can be used either on its own or to assist more traditional couples counseling.
-Sign up now for your FREE 3-Day trial and start talking to your personal marriage coach right away!
+Become a member and start talking to your personal marriage coach right away!